sveltejs/kit/CONTRIBUTING.md

 ### Playground

-You can use the playground at [`playgrounds/basic`](./playgrounds/basic/) to experiment with your changes to Kit locally.
+You can use the playground at [`playgrounds/basic`](./playgrounds/basic/) to experiment with your changes to SvelteKit locally.

 ### Linking